Nomoos/PrismQ/IdeaInspiration/_meta/issues/new/Infrastructure_DevOps/QUEUE-SYSTEM-PARALLELIZATION.md

-# SQLite Queue System - Parallelization Matrix
+# SQLite Queue System - Worker Allocation Matrix

 > **📍 NOTICE**: This document has been moved to `Client/_meta/issues/queue-system/QUEUE-SYSTEM-PARALLELIZATION.md`
 > **Reason**: Queue system is specific to PrismQ.Client component